kenneth-miura/spotify-shortcuts/README.md

 # spotify-shortcuts
-Adds shortcuts for controlling spotify which run in the background.
+Refamiliarizing myself with Python.
+Project adds shortcuts for controlling spotify which run in the background.
 Meant to run through the terminal.

-#Set up
+# Set up

 set SPOTIPY_CLIENT_ID,SPOTIPY_CLIENT_SECRET, and SPOTIPY_REDIRECT_URL to corresponding info from the spotify developer dashboard.
 Set as environment variables.
 Set SPOTIFY_USERNAME to your spotify username.